• Image field 45

 Contact Community Services offers a range of community-based support programs, including TeleCare (telephone reassurance), the Contact Warmline (supportive listening), and community outreach and training initiatives.

-TeleCare is a free telephone reassurance program that provides consistent connection to individuals experiencing isolation, loneliness, or other life challenges.
+TeleCare is a free telephone reassurance program that provides consistent connection and support to individuals experiencing isolation, loneliness, or other life challenges.

-This role is ideal for associate or bachelor’s level students interested in mental health, human services, psychology, social work, or community-based care.
-We do not host master’s level students at this time.
+This internship is ideal for associate- or bachelor’s-level students interested in mental health, human services, psychology, social work, or community-based care.

 Why Intern at Contact?